serp1412/LazyTransitions/README.md

         // add the main view to your transition handler transitioner.addTransition(for: view)

-        // trigger the transition in beginTransitionAction
+        // trigger the transition in triggerTransitionAction
-        transitioner.beginTransitionAction = { [weak self] _ in
+        transitioner.triggerTransitionAction = { [weak self] _ in
             // for dismiss
             self?.dismiss(animated: true, completion: nil)
             // or for pop